Analyzing Atlanticus (ATLC) and Its Rivals

-Atlanticus (NASDAQ: ATLC) is one of 16 public companies in the “Personal credit institutions” industry, but how does it compare to its rivals?
-We will compare Atlanticus to similar businesses based on the strength of its profitability, earnings, risk, valuation, institutional ownership, dividends and analyst recommendations.
+Atlanticus (NASDAQ: ATLC) is one of 16 public companies in the “Personal credit institutions” industry, but how does it contrast to its peers?
+We will compare Atlanticus to similar companies based on the strength of its profitability, institutional ownership, earnings, risk, valuation, dividends and analyst recommendations.

+Atlanticus has a beta of 1, meaning that its share price has a similar volatility profile to the S&P 500.Comparatively, Atlanticus’ peers have a beta of 1.37, meaning that their average share price is 37% more volatile than the S&P 500.

-This table compares Atlanticus and its rivals’ net margins, return on equity and return on assets.
+This table compares Atlanticus and its peers’ net margins, return on equity and return on assets.

 |Net Margins